-If ever you guys are wondering, why is everyone flying, off to Macau and Hong Kong this week.
-That is all because of the fact that these countries are up to celebrate the traditional and fun Mid-Autumn Festival, also known as the Mooncake Festival.
+Ever wonder why everyone is flying to Macau and Hong Kong this week?
+That is because these countries are celebrating the traditional and fun Mid-Autumn Festival, also known as the Mooncake Festival.

 To the Chinese, Mid-Autumn Festival means family reunion and peace.
 The festival is celebrated when the moon is believed to be the biggest and fullest.
 To the Chinese, a full moon is a symbol of prosperity, happiness, and family reunion.

-September 15, marks the start of this festival around the world, and for most of the Chinese, they consider this celebration, which falls near the Autumn Equinox, the second most important festival after the Chinese New Year .
+September 15, marks the start of this festival around the world, and most Chinese, consider this celebration, which falls near the Autumn Equinox, the second most important festival after the Chinese New Year.

-Many traditional and meaningful celebrations are held in most households in China, and China’s neighboring countries, and we have listed down our top 5 must-experience traditions to fully experience Mooncake Festival.
-Start ticking the boxes, cos you know, it is never too late for you top book a flight going to Hong Kong!
+Many traditional and meaningful celebrations are held in most households in China, and China’s neighboring countries and we have listed down our top 5 must-experience traditions to fully experience Mooncake Festival.
+Start ticking the boxes, cos you know, it is never too late for you to book a flight going to Hong Kong!

 This is the most traditional and most common representative of the celebration.
-People wont buy or eat mooncakes on a regular day, for they treat it special, but during Mid-Autumn Festival, expect everyone to have this piece of Chinese pastry in every table.
+People won’t buy or eat mooncakes on a regular day, for they treat it special, but during Mid-Autumn Festival, expect everyone to have this piece of Chinese pastry at every table.

 It is made from wheat flour and sweet stuffing, such as sugar and lotus seed powder.
 It’s a symbol of family reunion, and the cake is traditionally cut into pieces that equal the number of people in the family.

 During this festival, the sky is lighted with colorful Chinese lanterns.
 Children write good wishes on the lanterns and let them fly up into the sky, with hopes that the Gods will read and grant them.